syvita/bitcoin/README.md

 > Containerized bitcoin core built from source.

-Spin a container out of the image and access bitcoin core capabilities from the command line.

-Make the blockchain persistent by mounting an external volume to `/root/.bitcoin`.
+Spin a container out of the image and use bitcoin core from the command line.
+Once started, the server starts downloading the blockchain.
+Make it persistent by mounting an external volume to `/root/.bitcoin`.

 Usage: